ZeyadAlsarraj/Simple-CMD-Chat/README.md

 Port scanning implementation.
 To run it requires the user to provide the ip address of the other host and the program will create threads to look for the port number of the other device if it is on.

 example: python chat_v3.py 192.168.222.222

+To find ip addresses of devices you can run the command "ipconfig" (without the qoutes) in cmd.